ehilst515/BlazorAPIExample/README.md

  - *Services* contains `WeatherService.cs`, where the HTTP calls are made

 ## Important Note!
 You shouldn't pass your API keys on a client (browser) side GET request in a hosted app.
 That would expose your API key and allow others to steal it and charge calls on your account.
+This app does that, and is intended to be an example only.

 ___